Kartaverse/lightwave-mcp/README.md

 # LightWave MCP Server

-A Model Context Protocol (MCP) server that provides access to LightWave 3D's Command Port functionality.
-This enables AI assistants like Cursor to discover, connect to, and control LightWave Modeler and Layout instances programmatically.
+A [Model Context Protocol (MCP)](https://modelcontextprotocol.io/docs/getting-started/intro) server that provides access to LightWave3D's Command Port functionality.
+This enables AI assistants like Cursor to discover, connect to, and control LightWave Modeler and Layout programmatically.

 ## What is an MCP?